Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 How an Orbital Sander Works

-Before we discuss how orbital sanders work, you must know that these tools come in two variations.
+Let me explain how an orbital sander works.
+It’s important to note that orbital sanders come in two main variations.
 First, you have the random orbital sanders that spin the sand pads in an inconsistent pattern.

 And then, there’s also the sheet sanders.
 Unlike random orbital sanders, these tools include pads that only run in the same orbits.